-Bianchi bicycles are traditionally painted Celeste (pronounced che-les-te in Italian, Se-lest in English), a turquoise also known as Bianchi Green, (and sometimes, incorrectly Tiffany Blue, a copyrighted color).
-Contradictory myths say Celeste is the colour of the Milan sky, the eye color of a former queen of Italy for whom Edoardo Bianchi made a bicycle (the crowned eagle of the company logo is an adaptation of the former royal crest) and that it was a mixture of surplus military paint.
-The shade has changed over the years, sometimes more blue, then more green. (wiki)
+Bianchi bicycles are traditionally painted Celeste (pronounced che-les-te in Italian, Se-lest in English), turquoise is also known as Bianchi Green, (and sometimes, incorrectly Tiffany Blue, a copyrighted color).
+Contradictory myths say Celeste is the color of the Milan sky, the eye color of a former queen of Italy for whom Edoardo Bianchi made a bicycle (the crowned eagle of the company logo is an adaptation of the former royal crest) and that it was a mixture of surplus military paint.
+The shade has changed over the years, sometimes more blue, then more green.

 - Robert Marchand dies aged 109 - May 22, 2021